 - Select anchorage position meeting the geometrical requirements described in section "Anchorage Locations and Geometries" for 6point anti-sub strap routing. - 2.
-Make sure the anchor points are symmetrically aligned to the seat. - 3.
-If you have to create anchor points by yourself, strictly follow the procedures and WARNINGS in section "Anchorage Locations and Geometries". - 4.
-Select direction of angled bracket.
-The twin brackets must point towards the strap slot in the seat when being installed. - Properly position anti-sub strap so its latch will point correctly towards the buckle. - 6.
-Route webbing through brackets by following these instructions: - a] position both brackets onto each other with the angled bend pointing as selected above [4].
-You will have an "outer" and an "inner" bracket, - b] run webbing from outside through slots of both brackets and fold over. - 7.
-Run webbing back through gap between both brackets and through slot of outer bracket.

-8. Pull webbing through to adjust the proper length.
+Make sure the anchor points are symmetrically aligned to the seat. - If you have to create anchor points by yourself, strictly follow the procedures and WARNINGS in section "Anchorage Locations and Geometries". - Select direction of angled brackets.
+The twin brackets must point towards the strap slot in the seat when being installed. - 5.
+Properly position anti-sub strap so it will correctly engage the buckle. - Route webbing through brackets by following these instructions:a) position both brackets onto each other with the angled bend pointing as selected above [4].
+You will have an "outer" and an d] Pull webbing through to adjust the proper length.